orthopteroid/Modelsaur/README.md

 - libpng-1.6.34 (included) to export png on android

 Interesting Things to note in the code:
+- ./src/Android and ./src/linux are the platform specific c++ components
+- ./android is the java compnents needed for Android
+- the main app loop is app_main() in ./src/App.cpp
-- png graphical assests are baked into linkable object code files - see AppTexture::LoadResource(...)
+- png graphical assests are baked into linkable object code files using `/usr/bin/ld` and extracted via the `ACCESS_RESOURCE` macro and AppTexture::LoadResource(...)
-- a system that bridges system and gui events across the JNI - see ... somewhere!
+- platform independent event handling is via a functor, passed into AppEvent(...)
+- As a convienience during development AppKeyboard held much of the app and controller state.
+This allowed a physical keyboard to control the app but required translation logic (implemented in AppEvent(...)) for Android.
+However, AppEvent(...) also handles some non-keyboard messages on Linux (like window adornment events).
+Not a perfect world.
+- hashed ID based state serializer class AppML.
+Presently only used for storing the tutorial mode's completion state.
+- text is rendered using the OGL1 friendly (but eye unfriendly) triangle shapes from https://github.com/orthopteroid/gewellt-eight

 Start screen on linux